Bull Thistle Cave Archaeological Site

 The Bull Thistle Cave Archaeological Site is an archaeological site on the National Register of Historic Places, located in Tazewell County, Virginia.
-It is a vertical shaft pit burial cave.
+It is pit cave, used for burial.
 The distribution of the skeletal remains indicates that bodies were either thrown or lowered into the cave.
 On the surface of the cave floor, researchers have discovered the remains of a minimum of 11 bodies.
 Based on an artifact recovered from the site, it is estimated that the cave was used for burials between 1300 and 1600 AD.

 It was listed on the National Register of Historic Places in 1987.

 History

 In the southwestern part of Virginia, there are many burial caves that Native Americans used.
 The use of mortuary caves dates back to the Late Woodland period, which spans from 900-1600 A.D.
 These caves were very common in Virginia and more than 50 of the prehistoric caves have been discovered in the region.
 Many bones found in the mortuary caves have been gnawed on by rodents.
 This suggests that the Native Americans in the Late Woodland period put the bones on the surface during the burial rather than digging deeper into the earth.
 There are some hypotheses that, based on the remains, the people might have been on a maize plant diet because their teeth were similar to the southwest Virginia Late Woodland village sites.
 Scientists want the caves protected in order to prolong the time needed to conduct more tests solving unanswered questions about the artifacts in these caves.